Unique and Cool Places to Eat in Silicon Valley

 The Grandview Restaurant is near the top of Mt Hamilton on Santa Clara Valley’s East hills.
 It’s a “special occasion” restaurant with an actual dress code (business casual).
 You don’t come across that very often anymore, or at least I don’t.

-The food (dinner only) is very good, with entrees ranging from $38 to $88.
+The food (dinner only) is good, with entrees ranging from $38 to $88.
 They offer a 4-course tasting menu for $110.
-The primary reason to go here though, is, of course, the “GRAND VIEW”!
+Of course, the primary reason to go here is the “GRAND VIEW”!
 Check it out for a stunning and unique view of Silicon Valley, especially at sunset.

 Henry’s Hi-Life (L,D) – San Jose